In this guide, we will walk you through setting up and running OpenFOAM simulations using the Inductiva API.

 Example Code - ESI Distribution#

-To run the sample simulation above, simply download the openfoam-esi-input-example.zip file, select the correct distribution by using inductiva.simulators.OpenFOAM(distribution="esi"), and replace
+To run the sample simulation above, download the openfoam-esi-input-example.zip file, select the appropriate distribution with inductiva.simulators.OpenFOAM(distribution="esi"), and run the corresponding Allrun script.

 Advanced Tutorial: Running the MB9 Micro-benchmark from ExaFOAM#